ylakeah/cryptocurrency-dash/README.md

 - **Sorting**: Enables sorting by symbol or name.
 - **Favorites**: Allows users to add/remove cryptocurrencies from a favorites list, which is stored in local storage.
 - **Details Page**: Provides detailed information about each cryptocurrency.
+- **Search crypto**: Allows user to search cryptocurrency by name, user will be promt with autocomplete suggestion as well.

 ## Project Setup